NguyenDa18/PPP-Data-Tool/README.md

 ## Using Tool
 - `npm i` : Install dependencies first
 - `npm start` : Start CLI tool
+- Make sure following dirs are in the data dir:
+    - csv
+    - json
+    - raw
 - Pick option for operation to do

 ## DONE